sobrienpdx/20180305-FullStack-Night/4 Django/docs/03 - Templates.md

 You can have one template 'inherit' from another, meaning the child template's content will be included inside the parent.
 You can accomplish this by putting a `{% block content %} / {% endblock %}` in the parent and an `{% extends '<app name>/<parent>.html' %}` in the child.
 This is useful if your header/footer/menus are consistent across multiple pages and you don't want to repeat the HTML.
 You can read more about template inheritance [here](https://tutorial.djangogirls.org/en/template_extending/).

+In the example below, `base.html` contains the header and footer and a global CSS file.
+Two pages, `index.html` and `detail.html` inherit from `base.html`.
+Each page's title and content is then substituted for the block in `base.html` when the template is rendered.

 #### base.html